maximilian-milz/connect-four/README.md

    java -cp build/classes/java/main com.example.connectfour.ConnectFour
    ```

+___

-## How to Play
+## 🕹️How to Play

-1. When prompted, enter names for Player 1 and Player 2 (or press Enter to use default names)
+- 🎭 When prompted, enter names for Player 1 and Player 2 (or press Enter to use default names)
-2. On your turn, enter a column number (1-7) to drop your disc
+- 🔽 On your turn, enter a column number (1-7) to drop your disc
-3. The first player to connect four discs in a row (horizontally, vertically, or diagonally) wins
+- 🏆 The first player to connect four discs in a row (horizontally, vertically, or diagonally) wins
-4. If the board fills up without a winner, the game ends in a draw
+- 🪨 If the board fills up without a winner, the game ends in a draw
-5. After a game ends, you can choose to play again or exit
+- 🔄 After a game ends, you can choose to play again or exit

+___

-## Project Structure
+## 🗂️Project Structure

 - `ConnectFour`: Main class to start and control the game
 - `GameBoard`: Manages the board state and rendering